hexdump0815/imagebuilder/doc/daily-driver-experiments.md

-of that really gets written to disk in the end (if more memory is required than can be made available by compression) - see /scripts/zswap-status.sh to see how much is really written to the swap file (usually much less than what is shown in 'top' or 'free'.
+of that really gets written to disk in the end (if more memory is required than can be made available by compression) - see /scripts/zswap-status.sh to see how much is really written to the swap file (usually much less than what is shown in 'top' or 'free'. if there is enough disk space available it might be even with 4gb ram or more a good idea to size the swap space as 150% of the physical memory.
 - btrfs transparent filesystem compression helps quite well with the usually rather small storage sizes of chromebooks or other small devices by providing around 50%-100% more (virtual) disk space depending on what files